 Because the area is secluded and only accessible via a dirt road, check road conditions frequently before your trip because there are instances of road closures leading to the site.

-Day 4 - Avenue of the Giants to Founders Grove
+Day 5 - Avenue of the Giants to Founders Grove

 The furthest south Redwoods State Park should not be missed!
 I was encapsulated by the forests in this park.

-Stop 1: Auto Tour
+Auto Tour

-Along Avenue of the Giants there are eight designated stops that tell the story of Redwood Growth, Survival, and Conservation.
+Along Avenue of the Giants, there are eight designated stops that tell the story of Redwood Growth, Survival, and Conservation.
 Some of the stops include a short hike.
 The pamphlet also includes a map, brief descriptions of each stop, and relative distances between each stop.

 The pamphlets can be picked up at the north or south end of the Avenue.
-The first stop on the north end, Drury Chaney Grove – Stop 8, is considered one of the nicest trails in the park and is a must see.
-Even on a sunny day the tree cover provides so much shade it feels like you’ve lost track of time.
+The first stop on the north end, Drury Chaney Grove – Stop 8, is considered one of the nicest trails in the park and is a must-see.
+Even on a sunny day, the tree cover provides so much shade it feels like you’ve lost track of time.

-Stop 2: Humboldt Redwoods State Visitor Center & Gould Grove Nature Walk
+Humboldt Redwoods State Visitor Center & Gould Grove Nature Walk

 I’ve always been a big fan of stopping at the visitor centers for both state and national parks.
-The Humboldt Visitor Center, which is a stop on the Auto Tour, has a wonderfully curated museum and nice gift shop.
+The Humboldt Visitor Center, which is a stop on the Auto Tour, has a wonderfully curated museum and a nice gift shop.
 There is a small picnic area and restrooms.

 Across the street from the visitors center is the Gould Grove Nature Walk.
 The nature walk is a great way to enjoy some fresh air before driving to the next destination.
-The short 0.6 mile trail weaves through old redwoods along a glistening river.
+The short 0.6-mile trail weaves through old redwoods along a glistening river.
 The ground cover is a sea of clover giving the forest a vibrant green color.
 Be on the lookout for large nurse logs on this hike!

-Stop 3: Founders Grove
+Founders Grove

 Founders Grove is not a part of the auto tour in Humboldt State Park but it is a beautiful hike.
 Situated at the trailhead is the founding tree, the largest tree in the grove.